aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 threads need to be larger than the specified maximum number of NeuronCores.

-Additionally, dynamic batching (framework optimization currently supported only by TensorFlow-Neuron) can be used to process a larger client-side inference batch-size and the framework automatically breaks up the user-batch into smaller batch sizes to match the compiled batch-size.
+Additionally, dynamic batching can be used to process a larger client-side inference batch-size and the framework automatically breaks up the user-batch into smaller batch sizes to match the compiled batch-size.
 This technique increases the achievable throughput by hiding